4dn-dcic/Submit4DN/readme.md

 The first entry will start from row 4, and column 2.

 Each field can be a certain type; string, number/integer, list.
-If the type is integer, number or array, it will be indicated with the fields name; field:num, fields:int, field:list.
+If the type is integer, number or array, it will be indicated with the fields name; field:number, fields:int, field:array.
 If the field is a string, you will only see the field name.
 If the field is an array (field:list), you may enter a single item, or multiple items separated by comma.

-    field:list
+    field:array
     item1,item2,item2,item4

 Some objects containing fields that are grouped together, called embedded sub-objects.
 For example the "experiment_relations" has 2 fields called "relationship_type", and "experiment".
 In the field names you will see